Veronese subalgebras and Veronese morphisms for a class of Yang-Baxter algebras: The -Veronese subalgebra of the Yang-Baxter algebra , its generators and relations

 Each of the graded components $S_d, \; d \geq 1$, is $r_S$-invariant.
 Consider the restriction $r_d = (r_S)_{|S_d\times S_d}$, where $r_d$ is the map $r_d: S_d\times S_d\longrightarrow S_d\times S_d$.

-\begin{cor} In notation as above the following conditions hold. \begin{enumerate} \item For every positive integer $d \geq 1$, $(S_d, r_d)$ is a nondegenerate symmetric set.
-Moreover, if $(X,r)$ is of finite order $n$, then $(S_d, r_d)$ is a finite nondegenerate symmetric set of order
+\begin{cor} Let $(X,r)$ be a solution of YBE.
+Then the following conditions hold. \begin{enumerate} \item For every positive integer $d \geq 1$, $(S_d, r_d)$ is a solution of YBE (a nondegenerate symmetric set).
+Moreover, if $(X,r)$ is of finite order $n$, then $(S_d, r_d)$ is a finite solution of YBE of order

-\item The number of fixed points is $|\Fcal (S_d, r_d)|= N.$ \end{enumerate} \end{cor} \begin{dfn} We call $(S_d,r_d)$ \emph{the monomial $d$-Veronese solution associated with $(X,r)$}. \end{dfn} The monomial $d$-Veronese solution $(S_d, r_d)$ depends only on the map $r$ and on $d$, it is invariant with respect to the enumeration of $X$.
-Although it is intimately connected with the $d$-Veronese $\cA^{(d)}$ and its quadratic relations, this solution is not convenient for an explicit description of the relations.
+\item The number of fixed points is $|\Fcal (S_d, r_d)|= N.$ \end{enumerate} \end{cor} \begin{dfn} We call $(S_d,r_d)$ \emph{the monomial $d$-Veronese solution associated with $(X,r)$}. \end{dfn} The monomial $d$-Veronese solution $(S_d, r_d)$ depends only on the map $r$ and on the integer $d$, it is invariant with respect to the enumeration of $X$.
+Although $(S_d, r_d)$ is intimately connected with the $d$-Veronese subalgebra $\cA^{(d)}$ and its quadratic relations, this solution is not convenient for an explicit description of the relations.
 Its rich structure inherited from the braiding in $(S,r_S)$ is used in the proof of Theorem \ref{thm:Sd_square-free}.
 The solution $(S_d, r_d)$ induces in a natural way an isomorphic solution $(\cN_{d}, \rho_d)$ and the fact that $\cN_{d}$ is ordered lexicographically makes this solution convenient for our description of the relations of $\cA^{(d)}$.
 Note that the set $\cN_{d}$, as a subset of the set of normal monomials $\cN$, depends on the initial enumeration of $X$.
 We shall construct $(\cN_{d}, \rho_d)$ below.

 \begin{rmk} Note that given the monomials $a = a_1a_2 \cdots a_p \in X^p$, and $b= b_1b_2\cdots b_q \in X^q$ we can find effectively the monomials ${}^{a}{b}\in X^q$ and $a^b \in X^p$.
 Indeed, as in \cite{GIM08}, we use the conditions (\ref{eq:braided_monoid}) to extend the left and the right actions inductively: